napari/napari/README.md

 ![image](resources/screenshot-layers.png)

-And you can add markers on top of an image like this:
+You can add markers on top of an image

 ```python
 from skimage import data